‘The Mindy Project’ Season 6: Will There Be A Happy Ending For Mindy And Ben?

 A post shared by The Mindy Project (@mindyprojecthulu) on

 Vulture hoped that there would be an “appropriate closure” between Mindy and Danny on The Mindy Project Season 6.
 With any luck, we’ll get to see Mindy and Danny act like mature adults, accepting of each other’s new partners.
-Hopefully, there’s no more lingering feelings between the two, which could jeopardize Mindy and Ben’s marriage.
+Hopefully, there are no more lingering feelings between the two, which could jeopardize Mindy and Ben’s marriage.

 Tell us!
 What do you want to see in the last season of The Mindy Project?
 Sound off in the comments below.